probmods/probmods2/chapters/06-inference-about-inference.md

 viz.auto(chooseAction(haveCookie, vendingMachine, 'state'));
 ~~~~

-Technically, this method of making a choices is not optimal, but rather it is *soft-max* optimal (also known as following the "Boltzmann policy").
+Technically, this method of making a choice is not optimal, but rather it is *soft-max* optimal (also known as following the "Boltzmann policy").

 <!--